Waveframe-Labs/Aurora-Workflow-Orchestration/logs/WORKFLOW_LOG_2025.md

 - **What I learned:** AWO now operates as the *methodological backbone* of the Waveframe Labs ecosystem.
 CRI-CORE will assume the role of its automation and scaling layer.
 - **Next step:** Prepare v1.3.1 release for Zenodo archival, revise README and citation metadata, and update the changelog to reflect audit directory deprecation and organizational transfer.

+*This log serves as AWO’s provenance ledger; each entry corresponds to verifiable repository states and tagged releases.*
 ---

 </details>